-- Insomnia or jet lag
+- Insomnia or jet-lag

-- Headaches, as a preventative medication
+- Headaches, as a possible preventative medication

 - Shift-work disorder

-- Sleep disorders
+- Sleep disorders in adults and children

 - Thrombocytopenia, which may be caused by chemotherapy

-Taken as a supplement, synthetic melatonin mimics the effects of the naturally produced version of the hormone.
-Supplementary melatonin is principally used by those experiencing insomnia, those with jet lag and those with delayed sleep phase syndrome, i.e. when the circadian rhythm is out of sync with the day/night cycle.
+Taken as a supplement, synthetic melatonin mimics the effects of the naturally-produced version of the hormone.
+Supplementary melatonin is principally used by those experiencing insomnia, those with jet-lag and those with delayed sleep phase syndrome, i.e. when the circadian rhythm is out of sync with the day/night cycle.

 When not to take melatonin supplements

-Melatonin may react with other medications.
+Melatonin may interact with other medications.
 For this reason, it is always recommended that a person check with their doctor before using melatonin supplements at the same time as taking other medications.

 - Anticoagulant (anti blood-clotting) medication